MahfuzKhandaker/MahfuzKhandaker/README.md

 ### Hi there 👋

-Hi, My name is Mahfuz Khandaker.
-I'm a freelance Django developer.
-I do my backend tasks in Python Django, and I build cutting-edge, test-driven, and highly scalable Graphql APIs.
-This can work on a variety of databases and frontend frameworks.
-Thanks for looking, and I hope we can work together soon.
+I am a self-taught Python Developer.
+I do my backend tasks in Python Django, and I build cutting-edge, test-driven, and highly scalable APIs using django rest framework and graphql.
+This can work on a variety of databases and frontend frameworks..
+I'm familiar with Html, CSS, Bootstrap4, and mostly VueJS, a JavaScript framework on the front end.

+Thanks for looking, and I hope we can work together soon..

 ![](https://www.canva.com/design/DAFMsvpBhGM/OooOoVpbDjSBYEe_W2wVFQ/edit?utm_content=DAFMsvpBhGM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)